 The former Poyle URC closed in 1987.
 The last service in the old Colnbrook Methodist Chapel was held on Palm Sunday, 19th March 1989.
 The buildings were demolished and work commenced on its replacement in August 1989.

-The official stone-laying took place on 14th October 1989, with the stone laid jointly by Rev Colin Rowe, Chairman of the London South-West District, and Rev Geoffrey Bending, President of the URC Chiltern District, and stating:
+The official stone-laying took place on 14th October 1989.
+The stone was laid jointly by Rev Colin Rowe, Chairman of the London South-West District, and Rev Geoffrey Bending, President of the URC Chiltern District: stating:

 While the congregation was without a building, they gratefully accepted the invitation to hold their services in the Parish Church of St Thomas - a further illustration of the good ecumenical relationships within the villages.